 Can You Be A Travel Nurse Close To Home?

 The short answer is, yes!
 You can be a local travel nurse, but there can be some restrictions, depending on the healthcare facility, travel nursing assignment, and your tax home.
 Ask your travel nursing recruiter what those restrictions are (if any).
 Sometimes healthcare companies require that you live outside of a 50-mile radius from the facility, which means you will need to drive further.
+Here is more information around this hot topic.

 Potential Benefits of Local Travel Nursing